fvanroie/ConsoleInput/README.md

 }
 ```

-Even if you don't need the actual `key` value in your program, you must call `readKey()` to ensure the commandline can process the incoming charaters.
+Even if you don't need the actual `key` value in your program, you must call `readKey()` to ensure the commandline can process the incoming characters.

 ### Line Callback